a9b3/jbs/packages/jbs-fe/README.md

 --context ./src
 ```

-## Developing a React App?
+## React App

 To support react, simply add `BABEL_REACT=true` when running any of the commands.
+This will add `babel-preset-react` and `react-hot-loader/babel` to babel configurations.

-## Developing a Frontend Package?
+## Frontend Package

 To build a frontend package, use `build:package` command instead of `build`.
-It takes the same arguments as jbs-node build.
-(See Below)
+It takes the same arguments.

+Example `package.json`.

 ```json
 {